-NOTE: An opener bracket kit specifically designed for opener attachment may be included or may be purchased as an option (silver galvanized or white powder coated).
+NOTE: An opener bracket kit specifically designed for opener attachment may be purchased as an option (silver galvanized or white powder coated).
 Instructions are provided with the kit.

 NOTE: Operator may be attached up to 2 feet off center.
 (Doors with torsion springs only)